gwleuverink/magic-todo/README.md

 <img src="/resources/images/block-comment-result.jpg" alt="inline-comment-result" width="540px" />

-Blade comments are also supported and work the same:
+Blade comments are supported as well:

 ```blade
 {{-- |TODO: This button is not yet implemented --}}
 ```

-### Modifying the TODO keywords
+### Modifying TODO Keywords

-By default magic todo's are opt in.
-Meaning you'll have to append a pipe `|` token.
-You are free to modify this behaviour any way you like by by publishing the package config and edit the `magic-todo.open` & `magic-todo.close` keywords.
+You can modify the default behavior by publishing the package config and editing the `magic-todo.open` & `magic-todo.close` keywords.
+For instance, changing `magic-todo.open` to `TODO` will highlight every todo comment in your templates.

 If you change `magic-todo.open` to `TODO`, Every TODO comment in your template will be highlighted.

-### Usage without comments
+### Direct Component Usage

-Alternatively, you may also directly use the highlight component in your markup.
-This way you get full control over attributes and slots.
-Check it out:
+For more control, you can use the highlight component directly in your markup:

 ```blade
 <!-- Render a questionmark with tooltip -->